Isla Grande de Tierra del Fuego: Climate

+The Southern Fuegian Railway in Tierra del Fuego Province, Argentina.

 The region has a subpolar oceanic climate and a mild tundra climate (Köppen climate classification Cfc and ET) with short, cool summers with a mean at around 10 C and long, cool and wet winters with a mean at around 0 C. The northeast is characterized by strong winds and little precipitation, while in the south and west it is very windy, foggy, and wet most of the year, with precipitation levels averaging 3,000 mm a year.
 The permanent snow line begins at 700 m.
 Places in the world with comparable climates are the Aleutian Islands, Iceland, Kuril Islands, Campbell Island, the Kerguelen Islands, the Scottish Highlands, and coastal areas of Norway.

 In August 1995 the island was hit by an event of intense winds, cold and snowfall known as the White Earthquake.
 This caused the ferry service across Primera Angostura to be suspended, as well as the international road to Río Gallegos to be closed.
-In Timaukel alone the mayor reported that 150,000 sheep and 6,500 heads of cattle were threatened by the event.
+In Timaukel alone the mayor reported that 150,000 sheep and 6,500 head of cattle were threatened by the event.